tensorlayer/TensorLayer/docs/user/tutorial.rst

 the learning rate, decay, or initializing the weights of your model in a different way.

-Finally, you can try the model on different tasks (games).
+Finally, you can try the model on different tasks (games) and try other reinforcement learning algorithm in `Example <http://tensorlayer.readthedocs.io/en/latest/user/example.html>`_.